MarcusBilo/strategy-sort/README.md

 # Implementation

-Non-recursive implementation (manual stack instead of recursion) using a fixed total amount of [512]int stack-allocated buffers.
+Non-recursive implementation (manual stack instead of recursion) using stack-allocated buffers + one stack-allocated buffer to increase merge performance.